Pennine Radio (radio station)

-Pennine Radio was the original name for what is now Pulse 1 in Bradford, the independent local radio station for West Yorkshire, England.
+Pennine Radio was the original name for what is now Hits Radio West Yorkshire in Bradford, the Independent Local Radio station for West Yorkshire, England.
 It was launched on 16 September 1975.

 History

 Pennine Radio was the idea of Steve Harris and Terry Bate, the latter being a founding member of Metro Radio in Newcastle and Radio Trent in Nottingham.
-Its first presenter was Steve Merike and the first record played was Honeybus', 'I Can't Let Maggie Go'.
+Its first presenter was Steve Merike and the first record played was 'I Can't Let Maggie Go' by Honeybus.
 Other original presenters on "Pennine 235" were Peter Levy, Stewart Francis, Roger Kirk, Julius K. Scragg, Liz Allen, Dorothy Box, Austin Mitchell (MP for Great Grimsby from 1977 to 2015), Mike Smith, Gerald Harper, Stewart Coxhead and Mike Hurley.